pajicadvance/accessorify/README.md

 ### Lantern

 Can now be equipped in the Belt slot, or the Lantern slot in unique slot mode.
-Modded lanterns are supported if the mod adds them to the `minecraft:lanterns` (MC 1.21.10 and above only) or `accessorify:lanterns` item tags.

 When equipped, the lantern will show up on the player and emit light matching the lantern's light level.
 A dynamic lights mod needs to be installed for the lantern to emit light.